greypeg/DevTask/README.md

 - Sidebar with animation

-- Charts
+- Card component for info display

+- Charts, click on the little labels above the chart to enable and disable bars

-- Endpoint with pseudo data for fetching
+- Endpoint with pseudo data for fetching using react-query

+- Error handling of the homepage component using react query lifecycles (isLoading, isFetchig etc)

 - Update the State of 'Drinks' card using the buttons 'Get a drink' and 'Fill the frigde'